greenelab/finish-that-manuscript/README.md

-# Ten quick tips to finish that manuscript that's 90% complete
+# Ten simple rules to finish that manuscript that's 90% complete

 <!-- usage note: edit the H1 title above to personalize the manuscript -->